 - Ethical considerations for the arts

-- The psychology behind making “art for change” (on the multiple theme levels)
+- The psychology behind making “moving art” (on the multiple theme levels)

 - Amazing works of art made for very little expenditure

-- Historical cases and examples of art for change
+- Historical cases and examples of moving art

-- Contemporary challenges in sponsorship, funding, and/or curatorship, as these relate to change
+- Contemporary challenges in sponsorship, funding, and/or curatorship

 - Art as rebellion

 These and other sub-topics will be explored through a variety of tracks.
-The tracks will include: Visual Presentations; Arts Workshops; Academic Papers; Creative Writing; A Short Film Festival; Art History Classes; Art Demos; Round Table Discussions; and, an Art Exhibit.
+The tracks will include: Visual Presentations; Arts Workshops; Academic Papers; Creative Writing; A Short Film Festival; Art History Classes; Art Demos; Industry Panel; and, an Art Exhibit.